 Fire prevention and safety is everyone’s responsibility.
-Council works with the CFA and other local agencies to educate the community on how best to prevent, prepare for and respond to fires.
+Council works with the Country Fire Authority (CFA) and other local agencies to educate the community on how best to prevent, prepare for and respond to fires.
 This includes fire management planning, inspecting properties for fire hazards and issuing permits to burn.

-Council’s Local Laws prohibit burning off in Residential and Commercial Zones.
+No. Burning off is prohibited in residential and commercial property zones.
 This includes burning waste in backyard incinerators.
-No fire permits can be issued for these areas.
-On-the-spot fines can be imposed for breaches of this law.
+Fire Permits can not be issued for these areas and on-the-spot fines can be imposed for breaches of this law

-Property owners can burn off outside of the Fire Danger Period and do not require a permit for this.
+No. Fire Permits are not required.
+Property owners can burn off outside of the Fire Danger period with a Permit.
 There are a number of conditions and requirements and property owners should contact VICFIRE on 1800 668 511 to notify any burning activities.

-Property owners can burn off outside of the Fire Danger Period if they have a permit.
-There are a number of conditions on the permit and property owners should contact VICFIRE on 1800 668 511 before commencing the permitted burn.
+Yes.
+Property owners can burn off outside of the Fire Danger Period if they have a Permit.
+There are a number of conditions on the Permit and property owners should contact VICFIRE on 1800 668 511 before commencing a permitted burn.

-Residents planning to burn off are required to ensure permit conditions are adhered to at all times, and as a matter of courtesy, neighbours within 200 meters should be notified before any burning takes place.
+Residents planning to burn off must adhere to Permit conditions at all times, and as a matter of courtesy, should notify neighbours within 200m before any burning takes place.